 Install Apache Subversion on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 First, you need to install Apache webserver to access svn server using HTTP URLs:

 Step 3.
 Installing Apache Subversion on Ubuntu 18.04 LTS.

-Use following command to install subversion packages and there dependencies.
-Also install svn module for Apache libapache2-mod-svn packages on your system:
+Use the following command to install subversion packages and their dependencies.
+Also, install svn module for Apache libapache2-mod-svn packages on your system:

 Step 4.
 Configure Apache for Subversion.

 Subversion Apache module package creates an configuration file /etc/apache2/mods-enabled/dav_svn.conf.
 You just need to make the necessary changes to it: